 If an agent buys or sells goods or services for their client (the principal) they may be able to provide or receive taxable supply information on their client's behalf.

 The agent's name and GST number can be on the taxable supply information.

 Rules for agents providing or receiving taxable supply information

 - The agent and the client must be GST-registered.

 - The agent must keep a record of their client's name, address and GST number for each sale or purchase.

-- Although the tax invoice is in the agent's name, their client is the seller or buyer of the goods or services.
+- Although the taxable supply information is in the agent's name, their client is the seller or buyer of the goods or services.

-- The client cannot issue a tax invoice for the same sale.
+- The client cannot provide taxable supply information for the same sale.

-- The same rules apply for agents issuing or getting debit notes or credit notes.
+- The same rules apply for agents providing or getting supply correction information.

 When the agent is an employee